mathiskeller/neo-matrix-creator-framework/README.md

-# Matrix Creator Node Framework
+# Neo (Matrix Creator Framework)

-Matrix Creator Node Framework makes it easy to set up your own Matrix Creator project using Node.js.
+Neo is a framework that makes it easy to set up your own Matrix Creator project using Node.js.

 **You can use this framework to ...**

 - access the GPIO Pins (Setup and Read Input and Output Pins)
 - control the Everloop (Fade and Switch LEDs by using a Light Array)
 - read and configure the Humidity, IMU, Uv and Pressure sensors
-- TODO: access the Microphone Array (Already coded for an earlier software but still needs to be implemeted into this framework)
+- TODO: access the Microphone Array (Already coded for an earlier software but still needs to be implemented into this framework)

 **To use this Framework you need ...**
 - a Matrix Creator Board